thelsn/mp4-to-m3u8/README.md

 python run.py input-filename.mp4
 ```

-### And a folder will me created we all the output files in
+### And a folder will me created with all the output files in